 The physician should carefully select patients suitable for self-injection therapy.
 Underlying treatable medical causes of erectile dysfunction should be diagnosed and treated prior to initiation of therapy with Viridal Duo.

 Sexual stimulation and intercourse can lead to cardiac and/or pulmonary events in patients with coronary heart disease, congestive heart failure or pulmonary disease.
 These patients when using Viridal Duo should engage in sexual activity with caution and patients should be examined and cleared for stress resistance by a cardiologist before treatment.

-Viridal Duo should be used with care in patients who have experienced transient ischaemic attacks or those with unstable cardiovascular disorders.
+Viridal Duo should be used with caution in patients with cardiovascular and cerebrovascular risk factors.

 Priapism (erection lasting over six hours) may occur following intracavernosal administration of alprostadil.
 Prolonged erections of more than four hours can be dangerous.
-Treatment of priapism should not be delayed more than six hours (please refer to Section 4.9 Overdose).
+Treatment of priapism should not be delayed more than six hours (see section 4.9).
 Therefore it is recommended that the patient has an emergency telephone number of his attending physician or of a clinic experienced in therapy of erectile dysfunction.
 Prolonged erection may damage penile erectile tissue and lead to irreversible erectile dysfunction.